webtoolsgroup/InstantWP/README.md

 * InstantWP has been downloaded over a million times.
 * InstantWP is trusted by hundreds of thousands of users worldwide in universities, schools and businesses for teaching, developing and working with WordPress.

-## InstantWP is easy as InstantWP is portable
+## InstantWP is Easy as InstantWP is Portable

 InstantWP provides a simple GUI for managing a WordPress site.
 All you need to do is download and unzip.